This article was written by Planetary Scientist, Dr. Jamie Molaro.

 The Soundbrenner Pulse is designed as a wearable metronome for musicians, but its ability to transmit vibrational signals from a control device to multiple wristbands was just what they needed.

-Ambassadors programmed the devices with different vibrational patterns to signal when they would move into weightlessness or when gravity would return.
+Ambassadors programmed the devices with various vibrational patterns to signal when they would experience weightlessness or when gravity would return.

 AstroAccess Flight 1 Ambassador, Centra Mazyck, feloating during a weightless parabola onboard Sunday’s flight.
 Centra is an Army veteran, former Paralympian, and DAV member.
 She conducted demonstrations related to mobility in microgravity.

-Overall, the Ambassadors found this solution worked very well for communication signaling, though there is some work to be done on implementing the technology more effectively.
+Overall, the Ambassadors found this solution effective for communication signaling, though improvements are needed for better technology implementation.
 “I think haptic feedback is a really powerful communication tool.
 When you feel it, it’s really clear something's about to happen,” says deaf Ambassador Eric Shear, a graduate student in chemical engineering at the University of Florida.
 “There was an issue with signal delay since the pilot’s command had to be relayed through another person to the device operator, but this could be automated in the future.
 I'm definitely a fan of soundbrenner in space.

-AstroAccess hopes to conduct additional flights in the future with a more integrated system for direct communication from the pilot to devices.
+AstroAccess hopes to conduct additional flights in the future with an integrated system for direct communication from the pilot to devices.
 They plan to incorporate redundant signaling technologies such as haptics and extensive light systems.
 This will include soundbrenner in space solutions.
 These types of solutions could be adapted for an orbital environment, such as onboard a space station.
 In order to facilitate communication between crew members or from operational and emergency systems.
-They could be used in a soundbrenner space here on Earth to improve efficiency, and accessibility in any number of team-oriented work environments.
+They could be used in a Soundbrenner space on Earth to enhance efficiency and accessibility in various team-oriented work environments.

 AstroAccess Flight 1 Ambassador, Sawyer Rosenstein, is shown in zero gravity with his hands lightly gripping a support rope.
 Sawyer Rosenstein is a news producer at WPBF.
 Sawyer’s Flight 1 demonstrations were based around accessible flight suit modifications for safety and control in microgravity environments.
 George Whitesides, Tim Bailey, and William Pomerantz float next to Sawyer.

-The types of strategies and technologies that AstroAccess is exploring are simply accommodations that make doing so easier and safer for all crew.
+AstroAccess is exploring strategies and technologies that provide accommodations, making it easier and safer for all crew members.
 They hope their research will impact the design of physical environments in launch vehicles and orbital habitats.
-Additionally, they aim to influence who represents humanity in space missions, including the integration of soundbrenner in space technology.
+Additionally, they aim to influence who represents humanity in space missions, including the integration of Soundbrenner in space technology.

 AstroAccess Flight 1 Ambassador, Viktoria Modesta, floats upside down in zero gravity.
-Viktoria is a creative director and bionic pop artist who performed at the closing ceremony of the 2012 Paralympics in London.
+Viktoria is a creative director and bionic pop artist.
+She performed at the closing ceremony of the 2012 Paralympics in London.

 This article was written by Planetary Scientist, Dr. Jamie Molaro.
 You can find out more about her on her website.
 Learn more about AstroAccess here.